Food: The one issue that transcends boundaries and borders

 by Lionel Casey

-The ultimate factor I need after a long shift is to pay attention to restaurant chatter.
-The kitchen porters are nevertheless going, and the pastry chefs are up until 3 am, so if you want any sleep, you go away them at it.
-I don’t like the consistent ping of the internal Kai WhatsApp institution to preserve my consciousness, so if I’m now not operating at night time, my smartphone remains off.
+The ultimate thing I need after a long shift is to listen to restaurant chatter.
+The kitchen porters are nevertheless going, and the pastry chefs are up until 3 a.m., so if you want any sleep, you leave them at it.
+I don’t like the consistent ping of the internal Kai WhatsApp institution to preserve my consciousness, so if I’m not operating at night, my smartphone remains off.

-It approaches, there are constantly telephone messages expecting me inside the morning.
-But not anything as compared to the ones on March 15th.
+As the morning approaches, constant telephone messages expect me—but not anything like the ones on March 15th.
 Twitter, emails, and Instagram lit up.
 I became slightly wakeful.
-However, notifications from around Ireland and my domestic united states of America of New Zealand have been arriving in a constant drift.
+However, notifications from around Ireland and my domestic United States of America of New Zealand have been arriving in a constant drift.

 • “Jess, we are ok.
-The united states of America are in lockdown.”
+The United States of America is in lockdown.”

 • “We don’t recognize who the gunman is or how many there are.”